 Arachidonic Acid Benefits

-- Considered as the main component in creating dienolic prostaglandins such as PGE2 and PGF2, Arachidonic acid helps in the production of protein synthesis and muscle hypertrophy.
-This two processes occur right after doing strenuous activities such as exercise.
+- Considered as the main component in creating dienolic prostaglandins such as PGE2 and PGF2, the Arachidonic acid helps in the production of protein synthesis and muscle hypertrophy.
+These two processes occur right after doing strenuous activities such as exercise.

 - Arachidonic acid is also responsible with amplified IGF-1 (Insulin-Like Growth Factor) signaling, which enhances satellite cell proliferation and activation.
 This also increases the regeneration rate of one's muscle cells, androgen receptor synthesis, as well as increasing Nitric Oxide formation.

 - Arachidonic acid also provides improvements of vascularity, that can be obtained through the stimulation of angiogenesis (blood vessel regeneration) in the muscles in your body that are trained.
 It also enhances body composition by subdividing negative nutrients inhibition of stearoyl-CoA desaturase-1.

 - Amateur and professional athletes, individuals who are into weight training may greatly benefit with arachidonic acid supplement.
 It is a known fact that as one shift into high gear, arachidonic acid levels in the body normally decreases which in turn affect the production of anabolic prostaglandins.

 - Arachidonic acid is commonly used by bodybuilders, regular gym attendees, active individuals who play physical sports on a daily basis or participants of activities that require rapid bursts of performance.
 Athletes that experience reduced level of arachidonic acid will notice a decline with the muscle’s ability to stimulate muscle growth, also known as training stagnation.